Saucony: History

-The Saucony Shoe Manufacturing Company's first factory was founded in 1898 at Kutztown, Pennsylvania, on the high banks of the Saucony Creek (from which the company would get its name) by four businessmen.
+The Saucony Shoe Manufacturing Company's first factory was founded in 1898 at Kutztown, Pennsylvania by businessmen William A. Donmoyer, Thomas S. Levan, Walter C.C.
+Snyder, and Benjamin F. Reider.
+The company took its name from Saucony Creek, which flows next to the original factory in Kutztown.
 In 1910, Russian immigrant Abraham R. Hyde started a shoe company, A.R.
 Hyde and Sons, in Cambridge, Massachusetts.
 Over the years, Hyde became known for making athletic footwear including brands such as SpotBilt and PF Flyers.
 On June 13, 1968, Hyde entered into an agreement to buy Saucony, and the sale was completed on October 24, 1968.

-In 1979, two of Saucony's running shoes were selected in the top 10 by Runner's World magazine (the Hornet was chosen best value), and by the following spring the demand for the product had gone up 2,000%.
-In the late 1980s, when Saucony became Hyde's dominant brand, the name of the company was officially changed from Hyde Athletic Industries to Saucony.
+In 1977, two of Saucony's running shoes were selected in the top 10 by Runner's World magazine (the Hornet was chosen best value), and by the following spring the demand for the product had gone up 2,000%.
+In 1998, when Saucony became Hyde's dominant brand, the name of the company was officially changed from Hyde Athletic Industries to Saucony Inc.

 In 2005, Saucony was acquired by Stride Rite Corporation for $170 million.
 Stride Rite was acquired in 2007 for $800 million by Payless ShoeSource.
 The combined company became known as Collective Brands.
 In 2012, Collective Brands' Performance Lifestyle Group, which included Saucony, along with Keds, Stride Rite and Sperry Top-Sider, became part of Wolverine World Wide in a $1.23 billion transaction that also involved the sale of Payless ShoeSource and Collective Licensing International to private equity firms Blum Capital Partners and Golden Gate Capital.
 In 2016, Wolverine World Wide relocated Saucony and its other Boston-area brands to a new regional headquarters location in Waltham, Massachusetts.

-Wolverine World Wide sources a majority of its footwear from numerous third party manufacturers in Asia Pacific and South America.
+Wolverine World Wide sources a majority of its footwear from numerous third-party manufacturers in Asia Pacific and South America.

+In February 2024, Saucony unveiled a shoe in collaboration with the Jerusalem Marathon, with IDF reservist Orr Sheizaf announced as the brand's ambassador for the event.

+In 2025, Saucony sponsored the Saucony Run Shoreditch 2025, which resulted in a number of London running crews boycotting the 10km race because of Saucony's links to Israel.
+In response to the boycotts, Saucony ended its sponsorship of the Jerusalem Marathon.

 Footwear

-The company offers a variety of shoes, such as running, trail running, racing, walking, and a college collection.
-Each of these types of shoes utilizes specific technology relevant to the type of targeted activity.
-The shoes are designed for 3 main purposes: racing, running, and walking.
-Shoes are also made by focusing on the runner's foot size, type of running, arch type, pronation, and running location.
+The company offers shoes for running, trail running, racing, and walking, utilizing specific technology relevant to the type of activity.
+Shoes are also made by focusing on the runner's foot size, type of running, arch type, and pronation.